 Finally, you’ll be given the option to choose how Eclipse will refer to the project.
-Unless you already have a project named music21 in Eclipse, just accept the default and click Finish:
+Choose music21base instead of music21.

 You need to teach Eclipse that music21 should be considered a PyDev project.
 In the Package Explorer window, right-click on your music21 project and choose Set as PyDev Project from the PyDev submenu: